imprvhub/analyzemydream/README.md

 - **Responsive Design**: Optimized for both desktop and mobile views.
 - **SEO Optimized**: Implemented best practices for SEO to enhance visibility on search engines.
 - **Analytics Integration**: Track user engagement and site performance.
-- **Future AI Integration**: In the upcoming version 1.0, a new feature is coming that leverages artificial intelligence to provide personalized dream interpretations.
-Users who do not find their specific dreams in the existing articles will be able to receive tailored responses to their queries.
+- **AI-Powered Dream Interpretation**: The latest version (v1.0.0) introduces an advanced AI system that provides personalized dream analyses.
+Users can now receive tailored interpretations for their unique dreams, extending beyond the established bibliographic sources included in the previous release.
 Please note that this AI functionality is intended to offer guidance and insights and should be used as an informative tool rather than a definitive source.

 ### Installation